lxtGH/DecoupleSegNets/README.md

 # DecoupleSegNets
-Implementation of Our ECCV work: Improving Semantic Segmentation viaDecoupled Body and Edge Supervision
+Implementation of Our ECCV-2020 work: Improving Semantic Segmentation viaDecoupled Body and Edge Supervision